-Dr. Amurao was born in Sacramento, Calif., and grew up in Roseville, Calif.
+Dr. Amurao was born in Sacramento, California, and grew up in Roseville, California.
 She earned her medical degree from Ross University School of Medicine.
 Her clinical areas of interest include sports medicine, integrative medicine and community outreach.
-Her patient care philosophy involves taking care of not only the disease, but the person as a whole by caring for their physical and mental well-being.
-In her spare time, she enjoys fitness activities, Pilates, basketball, spending time with family, watching movies and playing video games.
+Her patient care philosophy involves taking care of not only the disease, but the person as a whole — caring for their physical and mental well-being.
+In her spare time, she enjoys fitness activities, Pilates, and spending time with family.

 Dina Bacon, M.D.

 Dr. Bacon was born in Alexandria, Louisiana, but grew up in the town of Elizabeth.
 She earned her medical degree from Atlantic University School of Medicine, St. Lucia.
 Her areas of clinical interest include family medicine, emergency medicine, sports medicine and medical education.
 Dr. Bacon’s patient care philosophy focuses on treating each patient as an individual and providing them with the care that a doctor would want for her family members.
 Her personal interests include going to the beach, a “secret love” for fishing, traveling, container gardening and spending time with her family.

 Dr. Barnwell was born in Lancaster, Ohio, but considers Beaver Dam, Kentucky, to be home.
 He earned his medical degree from the University of Medicine and Health Sciences in St. Kitts.
 His clinical areas of interest include rural community medicine, sports medicine, leadership in health care and pediatrics.
 Dr. Barnwell’s patient care philosophy focuses on providing compassionate, respectful care to all patients as they navigate the healthcare system.
 His personal interests include spending time with his wife and daughter, singing karaoke, playing tennis and swimming.